nuls-io/NIPs/NIPs/NIP-7_Proposal for setting a max supply limit to NULS.md

 ## 1] Preamble

 Currently NULS does not have a fixed maximum limit of coins as 5000000 are created each year specifically to reward agents and stakers.
-This is not sustainable long-term because it can be proved that if max supply tends to infinity price tends to zero, this is not  a matter of opinion but a mathematical certainty, inflation can grow for several years as it is assumed that new people will enter the market and will continue sustaining current and higher price levels, that’s the case of Ethereum for example, but even then, the number of persons and the amount of money is finite so at some point the sell pressure will undoubtedly be unsustainable and price will start crunching.
+This is not sustainable long-term because it can be proved that if max supply tends to infinity price tends to zero, this is not  a matter of opinion but a mathematical certainty, inflation can grow for several years as it is assumed that new people will enter the market and will continue sustaining current and higher price levels, thatï¿½s the case of Ethereum for example, but even then, the number of persons and the amount of money is finite so at some point the sell pressure will undoubtedly be unsustainable and price will start crunching.

 #### The proposal was accepted after 2 weeks of community voting.